IrvingZha0/lab-bcos/docs/AMOP.md

 # AMOP(Advance Messages Onchain Protocol) Guidebook
 **Author: fisco-dev**
 ## Introduction
-AMOP(Advance Messages Onchain Protocol) is aims to provide a safe and efficient message channel.
-In consortium chain, every organization which deployed the blockchain node whether it is a consensus node or an observation node, can use AMOP as the message channel.
-AMOP has the following advantages:
+AMOP(Advance Messages Onchain Protocol) aims to provide a safe and efficient message channel.
+In consortium chain, all nodes, no matter consensus node or observation node, can use AMOP as the message channel with the following advantages:
-- Real-time: AMOP messages do not depend on blockchain transactions and consensus.
-Messages are transmitted in real time between nodes with a milliseconds delay.
+- Real-time: AMOP messages do not rely on transactions and consensus.
+Messages are transmitted between nodes with a milliseconds delay.
-- Reliable: When the message is transmitted by AMOP, it will automatically search all feasible routes in the blockchain network, and the message is guaranteed to be reachable as long as at least one route is available for both the sender and the receiver.
+- Reliable: When the message is transmitted by AMOP, it will leverage any feasible routes in the blockchain network, and the message is guaranteed to be reachable as long as at least one route is available between sender and receiver node.
-- Efficient: AMOP message structure is concise and the processing logic is efficient, it only occupies a small amount of CPU and makes full use of network bandwidth.
+- Efficient: AMOP protocal is concise and clean.
+It takes very minimized CPU and network bandwidth.
-- Security: all communication routes using SSL encryption and the encryption algorithm can be configured.
+- Security: Supports SSL encryption on network and the encryption algorithm can be configured.
 - Easy to use: AMOP is embedded in the SDK.

-## Logical Architecture
+## Network Architecture
 ![](./assets/amop_en.png)
-Take the typical IDC(Internet Data Center) architecture of the bank as an example:
+Take the classic IDC(Internet Data Center) bank architecture as an example:
-- SF(Server Farm) area: A business service area within an organizatioana.
-If there is no DMZ area, the sub-systems in SF area are using blockchain SDK.
-Conversely, configure the SDK to connect to the blockchain proxy of the DMZ area.
+- SF(Server Farm) area: An internal business service area.
+Application in SF can use SDK to transfer message by AMOP.
+Setup SDK to link to the blockchain proxy in DMZ.
+If no DMZ, link to blockchain node directly.
-- DMZ(Demilitarized Zone) area: The external network isolation area inside the organization. optional, it needs to deploy proxy if needed.
+- DMZ(Demilitarized Zone) area: External network isolation area.
+The area is optional.
+Blockchain proxy should be deployed in DMZ if DMZ exists.
-- Blockchain P2P network: This area is a logical area which deploys nodes of each organization.
-The nodes can also be deployed inside the organization.
+- Blockchain P2P network: The logical area which deploys the node of each organization.
+It is not mandatory since the nodes can also be deployed in SF area.

 ## Configuration
-AMOP does not require any additional configuration, The configuration example:
-SDK configuration(Spring Bean):
+No additional configuration needed, SDK configuration example(Spring Bean):
 ```xml

 <?xml version="1.0" encoding="UTF-8" ?>